-Cancer Incidence in Florida vs. the United States The incidence of cancer in Florida has steadily decreased in the last 10 years, and artifactually shows an increase since 2016.
-The seemingly higher rates since 2016 are because of improved cancer case capture by Florida's statewide cancer data and surveillance program, which developed new methods of capturing cancer cases in Florida's outpatient clinics and Veterans Affairs Medical Centers.
+Cancer Incidence in Florida vs. the United States For nearly a decade (2006 to 2015), the incidence of cancer in Florida steadily decreased.
+Thereafter, there is an artifactual increase since 2016 due to improved cancer case capture by Florida's statewide cancer data and surveillance program, which developed new methods of capturing cancer cases in Florida's outpatient clinics and Veterans Affairs Medical Centers.
 As more cancer diagnostic tests and biopsies are being conducted outside of hospital settings where tumor registrars are primarily based, it is important to ascertain cancer cases in outpatient clinics.
 These new data better reflect Florida's cancer burden and are supported by Goal 2 in the 2020-2025 Florida Cancer Plan.
+Recent decline in cancer incidence in Florida (2020) may reflect reductions in cancer screening and delays in diagnostic testing due to COVID-19 restrictions.
+This trend should be further evaluated when 2020 nationwide data become available, and as increased efforts to boost cancer screenings continue.